Search by category, archive or keyword

-- Believing help is not needed and when help is needed the addict or alcoholic believes they can solve the problem themselves and does not need treatment.
+- Believing help is unnecessary; when help is required, the addict or alcoholic thinks they can solve the problem themselves and do not need treatment.

 - All their problems are the result of everyone and everything other than themselves.

-- They use drugs or alcohol to get back at other people (Hurting people hurt other people).
+- They use drugs or alcohol to get back at others (Hurting people hurt others).